 It will take around 5.5 hours and tickets are around 40 RM, depending on bus company and comfort.
 We traveled with Transnasional, but there are a few more.
 If you want a really luxurious ride, you should go for Aeroline, the tickets are a bit more expensive, but it`s defo worth it!

 Malaysia has a really good bus network to destinations all over the country and also international to Singapore and Bangkok to name a few, and the busses are generally in very really good condition ( absolutely not comparable with most other Asian countries 😉 )

 Where to stay in Ipoh & Penang

 We decided to split the trip into 2 parts.
-The first lap would be from Kuala Lumpur to Ipoh, and the 2nd part would be from Ipoh to Penang.
+The first lap would be from traveling from Kuala Lumpur to Ipoh, and the 2nd part would be from traveling from Ipoh to Penang.

 Ipoh itself was not really special, but from here you can do many trips to discover the surroundings and the Cameron Highlands.
-Which we didn’t as the weather was not in her best mood, so the Cameron Highlands are still on the bucket list together with Malaysia`s islands on the North Coast.
+We didn’t visit the Cameron Highlands, as the weather had a bad day ( Malaysian weather always sucks when we are there – Read this article 😉 so the Cameron Highlands are still on the bucket list together with Malaysia`s islands on the North Coast.

-If you want to stay in one of Malaysia’s beautiful old heritage houses, AirBnB has some amazing options.
-Book via this link for FREE Airbnb Credit
+If you want to stay in one of Malaysia’s beautiful old heritage houses, Airbnb has some amazing options.